MattiasC85/SetBackground/README.md

 - [x] Dynamic update of resolution, DPI, scale and the image list on change.
   (Without the need to restart the app)
 - [x] Spelling...

+Known bugs:
+* The "ignore aspect ratio" checkbox isn't honored when the image list refreshes due to a change of scale/resolution.